AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 The terms "indirect observer" and "direct observer" are defined analogously.

-While a name that denotes a managed object is in the Borrowed state it provides a constant view [Redundant: , even if the name denotes a variable].
+While a name that denotes a managed object is in the Borrowed state it provides a constant view [redundant: , even if the name denotes a variable].
 Furthermore, the only permitted read of a managed object in the Borrowed state is the introduction of a new observer of the object.
 Within the scope of such a new observer any direct or indirect borrower